Lords of Eppstein: History

 Four of the seven Archbishops of Mainz and Electoral Princes in the 13th century were of the house of Eppstein.
 They raised the Electorate to considerable power and played a significant role in the politics of the Holy Roman Empire.
 In the struggle between the Emperor and the Pope, Archbishop Siegfried III took sides with the anti-Staufer group which played an important part in the beginnings of German federalism.
-The secular Eppsteiners, by purchase, marriage and enfeoffment, acquired extensive territories and rights between Middle Rhine to the Vogelsberg hills and between the Lahn River to the Odenwald.
+The secular Eppsteiners, by purchase, marriage and enfeoffment, acquired extensive territories and rights from the Middle Rhine to the Vogelsberg hills and from the Lahn River to the Odenwald.

 The realm of the Lords of Eppstein was divided in 1433 between brothers Gottfried VII (Eppstein-Münzenberg) and Eberhard II (Eppstein-Königstein).
 The last of these branches became extinct in 1535 and Eppstein was passed mostly to the Landgraves of Hesse and the Ecclesiastical Principality of Mainz.